pojntfx/uni-hacking-notes/docs/faculty.md

 (node:63078) [DEP0018] DeprecationWarning: Unhandled promise rejections are deprecated.
 In the future, promise rejections that are not handled will terminate the Node.js process with a non-zero exit code.
 ```

-We can use this to copy the SSH key to the tmp dir:
+We can use this to read the SSH key:

 ```shell
 $ cd /tmp